helenebrulin/webinar_gaming/my_demo.md

 ## Start instances

 - Start machines, create db with search and timeseries.
+Only one shard.
 - Git clone this in fourth machine and change endpints to private.

 ## Setup venv on each terminal